RAID Recovery™

 2. Disconnect Hard Drives from the RAID Rack

-To recover data from hard drives used in a RAID array, you must first disconnect them from the rack and connect to a PC manually using the suitable cable.
+To recover data from RAID drives, you must first disconnect them from the rack and connect to a PC manually using the suitable cable.
 However, when removing hard drives from a RAID array, ensure to label them accordingly, so you will know where to place each of them when reconnecting or rebuilding the array.

 3. Utilize SATA/IDE Connectors for Drive Connection